 Dr. Court D. Sandau to present at 11th Multidimensional Gas Chromatography Workshop

-Dr. Court D. Sandau will present environmental case studies using GCxGC-TOFMS at the 11th Multidimensional Chromatography Workshop in Honolulu, Hawaii, January 5-7, 2020.
+Dr. Court D. Sandau presented environmental case studies using GCxGC-TOFMS at the 11th Multidimensional Chromatography Workshop in Honolulu, Hawaii, January 5-7, 2020.

-Dr. Sandau will present Use of GCxGC-TOFMS in litigious mixed condensate plumes: Environmental forensics case studies, coauthored with Dr. Kates.
+Dr. Sandau presented Use of GCxGC-TOFMS in litigious mixed condensate plumes: Environmental forensics case studies, coauthored with Dr. Kates.

 For more information about the 11th Multidimensional Chromatography Workshop, go here.